The end of e-tolls: A broken promise to South African motorists

 “The continued delay in ending the e-tolls system is a betrayal of the trust that citizens have placed in their government.
 We have patiently awaited relief from this irrational system, and the government’s inaction is causing needless stress to South African motorists.
 OUTA calls upon the government to act immediately on its commitment to end e-tolls and deliver the relief it promised,” says Wayne Duvenage, OUTA CEO.

 OUTA remains unwavering in its commitment to advocate for the rights and interests of South Africans, and we will persistently hold the government accountable for its promises.
-We will also keep you posted on any future developments.

 Read more on OUTA’s e-toll campaign here.